ecohen13/elishacohen/content/working/sensitivity.md

 publication: ""
 publication_short: ""

 abstract: Outcome tests are a method comparing rates of observed outcomes across selected groups to evaluate bias in decision making processes.
-Building on the lower bound estimand from Knox et al. (2020), I derive a lower bound in terms of relative risks and develop a sensitivity analysis to weaken the selection-on-observables assumption.
+Building on the lower bound estimand from Knox, Lowe and Mummolo [2020], I derive a lower bound in terms of relative risks and develop a sensitivity analysis to weaken the selection-on-observables assumption.
 Additionally I develop a covariate adjusted sensitivity analysis to assess sensitivity to unmeasured covariates.
 I am able to estimate a bias adjusted outcome test robust to both measured and unmeasured confounders.
-Applying this outcome test and sensitivity analysis to settlement and roster data from the Chicago Police Department (1985-2016), I find evidence for gender bias in hiring.
-I estimate at least 7.9% men would not have been hired had they been women.
+Applying this outcome test and sensitivity analysis to data from the Chicago Police Department (1985-2016), I find evidence for gender bias in hiring.
+I estimate at least 7.4% of men would not have been hired had they been women.

 # Summary.
 An optional shortened abstract.
 summary: ""